ssyuyi/tocnet/README.md

 | UFPR-ALPR                | [author web](https://github.com/raysonlaroca/ufpr-alpr-dataset)   |

 Note that we have only released the test portion of dataset SLPD, and will release the full training data when the paper is accepted.
-Dataset UFPR-ALPR is the experimental data from .
-Students can contact them for free access to [UFPR-ALPR](https://github.com/raysonlaroca/ufpr-alpr-dataset).

 After downloading, please save the dataset as structured in the following way